pickup icon

 Gilia capitata

-Blue Gilia is an annual wildflower that grows easily from seed and is hands-down one of the most attractive plants for bumblebees, other native bees, and European honeybees.
-It's quite tall, reaching up to three feet and forming dense, spherical, blueish-purple flower heads.
+Blue gilia is an annual wildflower that grows easily from seed and is hands-down one of the most attractive plants for bumblebees, other native bees, and European honeybees.
+Stand near a patch of this flowering plant in June and you will literally hear the buzz of a diversity of native bees.
+It's quite tall, reaching up to three feet and forming dense, spherical, blueish-purple flower heads - each flower head containing up to 100 miniscule flowers!
 As bees collect the blue pollen, their pollen sacs will turn an amazing deep blue/purple color.

 • Plant type/canopy layer: deciduous, annual, herbaceous plant